 Our trip to Ropotamo cost us 40lv, only £7.50 each.
 And here is a good place to talk about the food!
 Saturday night we ate at "Panorama St. Ivan" that offered an outside sea view of the island opposite our hotel.
 We opened our banqueting with a shared dish of shrimp, we snapped back their heads and sucked out their innards whilst rolling them in a hoi-sin like sauce or butter.
 This was accompanied by a sweet house white wine.
 For the main course Sam ate a shark fillet steak with salad garnish and I had a Wiener Schnitzel - an odd looking but tasty pork dish with potatoes.
 All this cost us only £7.50 each.

 For the same price on Sunday at the famous "Viatarna Melnitsa" (windmill) restaurant we enjoyed a selection of salty fish h’orde oeuvres including Anchovies.
 For mains we had a swordfish kebap - onion, mushroom, tomato and olive flavoured fry/stew whilst Sam ate a Veal cutlet.
-For desert we had a shared ice cream with freshly cooked raspberries - delicious!!
+For dessert we had a shared ice cream with freshly cooked raspberries - delicious!!
 For wine we chose the Pomorie chardonnay.